 On June 12, 2020, the Company acquired certain assets and operations of Public Works Equipment and Supply, Inc. ("PWE"), a distributor of maintenance and infrastructure equipment covering North Carolina, South Carolina and parts of Tennessee.
 The acquisition included cash consideration of \$6.2 million, which included a payment to acquire certain inventory and fixed assets at closing.
-As the acquisition closed on June 12, 2020, the assets and liabilities of PWE have been consolidated into the Company's Consolidated Balance Sheet as of December 31, 2020, and the post-acquisition results of operations have been included in the Consolidated Statements of Operations, within the Environmental Solutions Group.
+As the acquisition closed on June 12, 2020, the assets and liabilities of PWE have been consolidated into the Company's Consolidated Balance Sheet as of December 31, 2021, and the post-acquisition results of operations have been included in the Consolidated Statements of Operations, within the Environmental Solutions Group.

 The assets acquired and liabilities assumed in the PWE acquisition have been measured at their fair values at the acquisition date, resulting in \$2.5 million of goodwill, which is deductible for tax purposes.
-As of December 31, 2020, the Company's purchase price allocation is considered to be final.
+The Company's purchase price allocation was finalized during the year ended December 31, 2020.